-Not only does MQ cover a wide range of application environments and languages, it also allows the server infrastructure to be run across a mixture of environments, from a desktop to a mainframe to a cloud deployment.
-All providing the robustness and security built into the product over many years.
+MQ covers a wide range of application environments and languages, and allows the server infrastructure to be run across a mixture of environments, from a desktop to a mainframe to a cloud deployment.
+All provide the robustness and security built into the product over many years.

-IBM MQ for Distributed platforms covers those environments outside of the mainframe.
-So that’s platforms such as Linux, AIX, HP-UX, IBM i, Solaris, Windows and HP Integrity NonStop Server.
-Whether they are running on physical hardware, virtual machines or containers, either in your data centre or on the cloud.
+IBM MQ for Distributed platforms covers those environments outside of the mainframe, including platforms such as Linux, AIX, HP-UX, IBM i, Solaris, Windows and HP Integrity NonStop Server.
+Whether they run on physical hardware, virtual machines or containers, in your data centre or on the cloud.

 For application developers:

-- You can write messaging applications in a wide variety of languages, including Java, C, Node.JS, Ruby, Python, C++, C#
+- Write messaging applications in a wide variety of languages, including Java, C, Node.JS, Ruby, Python, C++, C#

-- MQ applications integrate seamlessly with application runtimes such as JEE, .NET Framework
+- Integrate seamlessly with application runtimes, such as JEE, .NET Framework

-- MQ applications range from the very simplest types of messaging (see the MQ Light API) through to those that need those really high levels of data integrity, supporting globally coordinated transactions
+- Create the simplest messaging applications (see the MQ Light API), through to those that need those that require high levels of data integrity, supporting globally-coordinated transactions

-- Applications can run on any supported platform, independent of the platform the MQ servers are running on
+- Run applications on any supported platform, independent of the platform the MQ servers are running on

-- Programmatic and graphical administrative tools are provided with the product, either for local or remote administration
+- Programmatic and graphical administrative tools are provided, for local or remote administration

-- MQ provides many levels of security, from simple authentication through to per-message end-to-end encryption and signing.
-With every level in between
+- Variety of security levels, from simple authentication through to per-message end-to-end encryption and signing, and everything in between

-- MQ servers can be hardwired together or dynamically bound using MQ Clusters for server-to-server message communication
+- Hardwire or dynamically bind MQ servers together using MQ Clusters for server-to-server message communication

-- A wide array of administrative and diagnostic commands and tools built over the years to enable management of those critical systems
+- Manage critical systems with a wide array of administrative and diagnostic commands and admin tools